-Prevent crossing swathes
+Avoid crossing over swathes

-As a general measure, prevent the crossing of mowing swathes.
+As a general rule, avoid crossing over swathes.
 The crop is distributed unevenly and the machine is subjected to abrupt stresses.
 Damage to the machine may be caused as a result.

 Allow ample space when driving around obstacles